CSCI-5828-Foundations-Sftware-Engr/MMW_TeamProject/README.md

 ## Using mock objects or any test doubles

 ## Continuous integration
+GitHub Actions. node.js.yml workflow.

 ## Production monitoring instrumenting

+We used Grafana but later just used Heroku metrics to monitor.

 ---

 ## Acceptance tests

 ## Event collaboration messaging
+We had weekly in-person meetings to discuss our developments of the project.

 ## Continuous delivery
+GitHub Actions and also Heroku to deploy.